 College for Creative Studies: Photography

-Before his formal studies in the arts, Diaz was a mechanical draftsman and designer in numerous capacities.
-He is the recipient of a University of Michigan Rackham Graduate Fellowship (3 years) and grants from the National Endowment for the Arts, Ford Foundation, NEA Midwest, Polaroid Foundation, Michigan Council for the Arts; Individual Artist Grants (3 years) and the Kresge Community Arts Grant and bestowed the Wayne County Artistic Excellence and Community Commitment Award.
+• Recipient of University of Michigan Rackham Graduate Fellowships, grants from National Endowment for the Arts, Ford Foundation, NEA Midwest, Polaroid Foundation, Michigan Council for the Arts; Individual Artist Grant, Kresge Community Arts Grant and the Wayne County Artistic Excellence and Community Commitment Award.